Archaeology-ABM/NASSA-modules/2021-Galan-001/README.md

-# Random Walk in R
+# Random Walk in data frames
 *by Jose M Galan* (NASSA submission :rocket:)

 Collection of methods for producing random walks in two-dimensional space in R, including alternatives for grid and non-grid space.
 Uses tidyverse "tibble" to keep track of trajectories.